kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Maturity-Roadmap.md

 ## The Core Idea

-Maturity defines how strategically AI supports business outcomes.
+Maturity defines how strategically AI supports business outcomes
 It's not about model complexity — it's about adoption, governance, and scale

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.